awsdocs/amazon-ecs-developer-guide/doc_source/Welcome.md

 A *task* is the instantiation of a task definition within a cluster\.
 After you have created a task definition for your application within Amazon ECS, you can specify the number of tasks that will run on your cluster\.

+Each task that uses the Fargate launch type has it's own isolation boundary and does not share the underlying kernel, CPU resources, memory resources, or elastic network interface with another task\.

 The Amazon ECS task scheduler is responsible for placing tasks within your cluster\.
 There are several different scheduling options available\.
 For example, you can define a *service* that runs and maintains a specified number of tasks simultaneously\.
 For more information about the different scheduling options available, see [Scheduling Amazon ECS Tasks](scheduling_tasks.md)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/overview-service-fargate.png)

 ### Clusters<a name="welcome-clusters"></a>

 When you run tasks using Amazon ECS, you place them on a *cluster*, which is a logical grouping of resources\.
-If you use the Fargate launch type with tasks within your cluster, Amazon ECS manages your cluster resources\.
-If you use the EC2 launch type, then your clusters are a group of container instances you manage\.
+When using the Fargate launch type with tasks within your cluster, Amazon ECS manages your cluster resources\.
+When using the EC2 launch type, then your clusters are a group of container instances you manage\.
 An Amazon ECS container instance is an Amazon EC2 instance that is running the Amazon ECS container agent\.
 Amazon ECS downloads your container images from a registry that you specify, and runs those images within your cluster\.

 For more information about creating clusters, see [Amazon ECS Clusters](ECS_clusters.md)\.
 If you are using the EC2 launch type, you can read about creating container instances at [Amazon ECS Container Instances](ECS_instances.md)\.